Humpheh/PiPark/server/readme.md

 *For XAMPP setup, this directory is usually called ```htdocs``` and is found in the install directory.
 Also ensure that the software is running at this point.*

 ### **Step 2** - Create Database
-The next step is to create a database on the server using the script found in ```db.sql```.
+The next step is to create a database on the server using the script found in ```/admin/db.sql```.
 Make note of the database name and the login details.

 *For XAMPP setup, you can create the database by going to ```http://localhost/phpmyadmin/``` and creating a database.
-You can paste the script found in ```db.sql``` into the SQL tab at the top of the page to create the tables.*
+You can paste the script found in ```/admin/db.sql``` into the SQL tab at the top of the page to create the tables.*

 ### **Step 3** - Configure Website
-When the database is created, you need to open the file ```config.php``` located in the root directory of the website.
+When the database is created, you need to open the file ```/config.php``` located in the root directory of the website.
 Here you must change the values of DB_HOST, DB_USER, DB_PASS and DB_DATABASE to match the details you used in the previous step. (*For XAMPP, the default USER and PASS are "root" and "" respectively.*)

 In this file, also change the variables URL_BASE, PI_PASSWORD and TITLE.
 * **URL_BASE** is the base URL to access the website on the server.